 There’s a lot more to be said about natural healing, but the above information is a good start.
 I’ll also be sending more information in my newsletters.

 There’s a special reason for that.
 If you’re on my newsletter list to receive my latest ways to be happy and healthy, with each newsletter you’ll receive a coupon worth $5 in the online store.
 So you can go there and grab any $5 eBook on mental fitness, or any topic you want for free!
 Or, you can apply that credit towards an eBook that’s more than $5.
-In fact, you can save them up and apply multiple coupons towards any eBook in the store.

 To help you get started, here is a free $5 coupon for the store: natural-healing-$5 .
 Just choose your eBook, and then at the checkout, enter it where it shows “Have a coupon code?
 Click to enter it”